himanshusahu0001/django-loan-management-system/README.md

 ```sh
 $ .venv/scripts/activate
 ```
-commands for linux,mac are diffrent.
+commands for Linux and Mac are different.

 ## Install all dependencies
 ```sh